Introduction & Use Case:

 • šŸ’¾ Performed a Headless Raspberry Pi Setup (BullseyeOS).

-• šŸ”Œ Connected Hardware & Deploy our Software Eyes.
+• šŸ”Œ Connected Hardware & Deployed Software Eyes.

 • šŸŽƒ Lit up a Pumpkin!